Reading at Forest Gate Academy

 Read Write Inc Phonics is a method of teaching reading and writing, which is centred around learning the sounds of the letters (phonics) and then blending them together to read words.
 The children also learn to break down words into individual sounds in order to write them.
-Pupils have access to book levels dependent on their reading ability, when each child has been assessed each term, they will advance and move onto new spellings and books.
+Pupils have access to book levels dependent on their reading ability, when each child has been assessed each half term, they will placed into groups teaching the appropriate level of phonics and reading books.
 Using RWI allows FGA pupils to progress at their own rate and teaching is tailored to each individual/ group needs.

-In Key Stage 1 phonics is taught daily for 45 mins to streamed groups of Year 1 and Year 2 children.
+In Key Stage 1 phonics is taught daily for 45 mins to streamed groups of Year 1 children.
 Groups are streamed in order to deliver more personalised learning to smaller groups of children.
 In Reception children are streamed across ability groups for sessions of up to 1 hour.

 When using RWI to read the children will:

 Learn to read fluently so that they can put all their energy into comprehensive understanding